freuwoert/layout-editor/README.md

 ## See it in action - kinda
 Lately I've been streaming a lot of the progress I'm making with this project.
 Tune in to my Twitch at [twitch.com/morriis_](https://www.twitch.tv/morriis_)
 It's mostly german though.

-## Supporting this project
-You can now support this project and even get beta access (once it gets there) through my [Patreon](https://www.patreon.com/freuwoert).

 ## Disclaimer
 This idea stamps from my desire for a tool like this.
 I'm not working fulltime on VuDesigner nor am I capable of financially supporting it more than I do now.
 I simply cannot guarantee a set list of features before I haven't decided on making Vudesigner into a commercial product.
-I will however do my absolute best to keep the promises listed above.
-And just to mention it: although this project may be openly available I do not support the altering or republishing of it.
-After all, this is my brainchild.

-© Maurice Freuwört 2020
+EDIT: I will not, do whatever you want with it.